-Mr B S E Freshwater and Mr S I Freshwater each received an increase in basic salary of \$50,000 per annum during the year (2020 - \$50,000), equivalent to 3.8% (2020 - 4.0%).
-The increases were agreed by the Board, following a recommendation from Mr D Davis.
+Mr B S E Freshwater and Mr S I Freshwater each received an increase in basic salary of \pounds 50,000 per annum during the year (2021 - \pounds 50,000), equivalent to 3.7% (2021 - 3.8%).
+The increases were agreed by the Board.

-The total staff costs borne by the Group under its arrangements with its management companies and the salary costs of directors of subsidiaries in the UK increased by 5.1% (2020 - decrease of 0.3%) reflecting the cost of annual salary increases, appointment of additional directors to subsidiary companies and additional funding of the deficit in a pension scheme.
+The total staff costs borne by the Group under its arrangements with its management companies and the salary costs of directors of subsidiaries in the UK decreased by 3.7% (2021 - increase of 5.1%).
+The decrease arose due to cost savings from reduced staff numbers described on page 64, which included a small reduction in more highly paid management roles and lower additional funding of the deficit in a pension scheme being only partially offset by the cost of annual salary increases and directors of subsidiary companies being in office for a whole year.
 Since such staff are employed under these arrangements, no consultations regarding directors' remuneration policy or implementation have been held.